lit/lit/docs/guide/08-tools.md

 npm run start
 ```

-For full installation and usage instructions, see the [Open Web Component website](https://open-wc.org/developing/es-dev-server.html).
+For full installation and usage instructions, see the [open-wc website](https://open-wc.org/developing/es-dev-server.html).

 ## Testing